 Aerospace Master of Engineering (MEng) Program

-Studies and Opportunities in Aerospace Research, also known as SOAR, is a master of engineering degree program (MEng) in mechanical engineering which trains engineers to develop tomorrow’s ultra-efficient aircraft, including drones and UAV's, and to find solutions to problems surrounding fuel consumption, noise, and emissions.
+Within our Masters of Engineering (MEng) in Mechanical Engineering program is Studies and Opportunities in Aerospace Research, also known as SOAR – which trains engineers to develop tomorrow’s ultra-efficient aircraft, including drones and UAV's, and to find solutions to problems surrounding fuel consumption, noise, and emissions.

-- Flexibility – You have the opportunity to focus on mechanical engineering topics relevant to your aerospace industry career choice
+- Flexibility – You have the opportunity to focus on aerospace and turbomachinery topics relevant to your aerospace industry career choice

 - Business and management fundamentals